numediaweb/wpf/README.md

 ### Where to add my javascript?

-By default, we integrated a workflow based on `RequireJS` - the JavaScript file and module loader.
+By default, we integrated a workflow based on RequireJS - the JavaScript file and module loader.
 This allows you to separate your js code into reusable modules.

 First, `RequireJS` is ignited in the `footer.php`.
 This sets `assets/scripts/main.js` as the application main file and loads the dependancies and sets `RequireJS` config.

-> The WordPress `wp_enqueue_script` is not compatible with requrejs [yet](https://core.trac.wordpress.org/ticket/20558).
+> The WordPress `wp_enqueue_script` is not compatible with RequireJS [yet](https://core.trac.wordpress.org/ticket/20558).

 Second, add your modules inside `assets/scripts/modules/` folder.